angx-protocol/angeliax/SCHEMA.md

 Operational nodes cover practical and theoretical work within the enum.
 Learning signals with attached documentation are the primary mechanism for theoretical work.

 The enum is intentionally minimal and stable.
-Evaluate nodes by primary function, not surface label — sanitation maps to health, transportation to connectivity, educational infrastructure to informational or the relevant domain.
+Evaluate nodes by primary function, not surface label — sanitation maps to health, transportation to connectivity, educational infrastructure to the relevant domain.
 Use `other` only when the work genuinely cannot be mapped to an existing category.

 ---